-While the Lyon Archive has been structured about A.S.
-Lyon's diaries, it would be impossible to study them without a fuller exploration of his family and their robust literary and educational endeavors.
-The historiography begins with A.S.
+The family historiography begins with A.S.
 Lyon's father, Solomon Lyon (1755-1820), a Hebrew scholar born in Bohemia in 1755.
-His great-great-great granddaughter, Naomi Cream, also a scholar, explains in her groundbreaking article, “Revd Solomon Lyon of Cambridge, 1755-1820” that the Bohemia of Solomon Lyon’s era was not particularly welcoming to Jews.
+His great-great-great granddaughter, Naomi Cream, also a scholar, explains in her groundbreaking article, “Revd Solomon Lyon of Cambridge, 1755-1820,” the Bohemia of Solomon Lyon’s era was not particularly welcoming to Jews.

 In the wider community, anti-Semitic rules prevailed as Lyon grew up: laws regulated settlement, trade and occupation.
 The Jewish population was restricted by a system which allowed marriage only after the age of twenty-four and on receipt of a ‘Familiant’ number, which passed to an eldest son on the death of his father.
 A junior son had to wait for his elder brother to die before he, in his turn, could inherit the number and get his own marriage permit.
 Furthermore, had these young men lived in Prague [not far from Bohemia], they would have had to wear the Jewish badge, described variously as a yellow collar over the coat or a yellow strip on the left shoulder.
 (31)

 Remarkably, Solomon Lyon was able to find enough work in Cambridge for the next seventeen years.
-However, in 1806 the family moved once again, this time to London in search of work.
-After falling into debt and spending two months in London’s Fleet Prison, Solomon managed to acquire a certificate of bankruptcy, which was necessary to secure his discharge from prison.
+By 1806 the family was forced to move to London so that Lyon could find new employment.
+His inability to do so, however, led to his imprisonment for debt in London’s Fleet Prison.
+Ultimately, Solomon managed to acquire a certificate of bankruptcy, which was necessary to secure his discharge from prison.
 Following his release, he brought his family to Oxford University and later to other places throughout England.

 Eight years before his death, Solomon’s eldest daughter, Emma Lyon (1788-1870), attempted to ease her family’s financial troubles with the publication of Miscellaneous Poems (1812).
-She was twenty-three years old at the time of publication.
+She was twenty-three years old at the time of her book's publication.
 According to Cream, Emma Lyon is the “first Jewish woman writer to be published in England” (66).
-She received support from over 300 people whose names appear on her subscription list, many of prominent figures in Britain.
-The sale of the book brought the family £500.

 Emma Lyon married Abraham Henry (1789-1840) in 1816, a union that produced ten children.
-According to Michael Scrivener, “Some of her poetry after her marriage was recited at the Jews’ Hospital and the Jews’ Free School, and we know that she continued to write poetry but ‘en amatrice,’ as an amateur.
-Her manuscript poems still might show up eventually, but as for now, they are not known to have survived.”
-(Scrivener, 105).
+According to Michael Scrivener's account of Emma's reception, “Some of her poetry after her marriage was recited at the Jews’ Hospital and the Jews’ Free School, and we know that she continued to write poetry but ‘en amatrice,’ as an amateur.
+Her manuscript poems still might show up eventually, but as for now, they are not known to have survived” (Scrivener 105).
 Emma Lyon’s youngest son, Michael Henry (1830-1875) is perhaps the best known of her children through his work as editor of The Jewish Chronicle from 1868-1875, the leading Jewish periodical in London and read widely throughout the Atlantic world.
-Naomi Cream has argued that, “His critical early development was strongly influenced by his mother and therefore indirectly by Solomon Lyon” (67).
+Naomi Cream has argued of Michael Henry that “His critical early development was strongly influenced by his mother and therefore indirectly by Solomon Lyon” (67).
 The Jewish Chronicle wrote on the occasion of his early death,

 Cream adds, at aged nine he composed prayers for his own use and aged thirteen wrote a novel (67).

-While Michael Henry’s brother Richard is not known to have produced writing of his own, his daughter Lucy Henry (1852-1923), granddaughter of Emma Lyon and great-granddaughter of Solomon Lyon, published The Roll Call (1891), a collection of children’s stories.
+Michael Henry’s brother, Richard Henry, doesn't seem to have produced writing of his own, but his daughter, Lucy Henry (1852-1923), granddaughter of Emma Lyon and great-granddaughter of Solomon Lyon, published The Roll Call (1891), a collection of children’s stories which has been digitized and housed on this site.
 Lucy Henry was a student at the North London Collegiate School where she was educated under the leadership of Miss Buss.
-(Palgrave, 418).
+(Palgrave 418).
 According to the school’s website,